uwmadison-chm/mst-labjs/README.md

 # Mnemonic Similarity Task for lab.js

-A simple online MST implementation, based on [this repository](https://github.com/celstark/MST) from the Stark lab.
+A simple online MST implementation in lab.js, based on [this PsychoPy repository](https://github.com/celstark/MST) from the Stark lab.

 Pseudorandom lag order is based on ppt and session IDs.